Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 ## Destroying stake

 In order to recover the ADA and potentially any other funds sent on accident, Stake UTXOs must be destroyable.
+For the same reasons as for withdrawing and depositing, the Stake must not be locked by a proposal when destroying it.

 ## Staking pool